 Once these are done, return to your Apple ID settings, scroll down and the Sign Out option should now be visible in red.

 If the above fixes don’t work for you, you can try to completely disable Screen Time feature to get the issue fixed.
-Next, we will show you how to turn off Screen Time on your iPhone, whether you have the passcode or not.
+Next, we will show you the steps on iPhone, whether you have the passcode or not.

 When you know the Screen Time passcode, disabling the feature is quick and direct.
 If you’re managing a child’s iPhone through Family Sharing, just remember: tap their name first and follow the same steps for their profile.